 Scramble, Anonymize, Obfuscate, Scrub, Sanitize, Edit Pcap files at any stack layer

-SafePCAP is a universal scriptable L2-L7 packet capture (Pcap) files anonymizer, sanitizer, and editor.
-It allows for easy editing of packet capture data at any stack layer while fully preserving packets integrity.
-A SafePCAP sanitized Pcap file can be analyzed as easily as the original, but has all the sensitive data fields scrambled.
+SafePCAP is a universal scriptable L2-L7 Pcap anonymizer, sanitizer, and editor.
+It allows for easy editing of packet capture data at any stack layer while fully preserving the packets integrity.
+A SafePCAP sanitized Pcap file can be analyzed as easily as the original, but has sensitive data scrambled.